peernova/kestra-client-sdk/javascript-sdk/docs/InvitationsApi.md

 let bearerAuth = defaultClient.authentications['bearerAuth'];
 bearerAuth.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new KestraApi.InvitationsApi();
+let apiInstance = new KestraIoKestraSdk.InvitationsApi();
 let tenant = "tenant_example"; // String |
-let iAMInvitationControllerApiInvitationCreateRequest = new KestraApi.IAMInvitationControllerApiInvitationCreateRequest(); // IAMInvitationControllerApiInvitationCreateRequest | Create a new invitation, send an email if the server-mail is enabled apiInstance.createInvitation(tenant, iAMInvitationControllerApiInvitationCreateRequest, (error, data, response) => {
+let iAMInvitationControllerApiInvitationCreateRequest = new KestraIoKestraSdk.IAMInvitationControllerApiInvitationCreateRequest(); // IAMInvitationControllerApiInvitationCreateRequest | Create a new invitation, send an email if the server-mail is enabled apiInstance.createInvitation(tenant, iAMInvitationControllerApiInvitationCreateRequest, (error, data, response) => {
   if (error) {
     console.error(error);